sohamdata/aryvo-assignment/README.md

 - For convenience, I have added a `fill with mock details` button to fill the form with mock data.
 - DVLA License Number, Registration have mock APIS to fetch data (see `src/mockAPIS/index.ts`)
 - You can see the payload sent to the server in the console, as well as the file objects separately.
+- during local development, if you do not want to use firebase authentication, you can uncomment the routes in the router file (`src/App.tsx`) and comment out the other ones.

 Sample payload sent to the server: